-Be able to entertain different viewpoints and perspectives even if you don’t believe them or are convinced by them.
-You often learn the most from people you disagree with the most.
+Entertain different viewpoints and perspectives even if you are not convinced by them.
+You learn the most from people you disagree with the most.

 Have the conviction to defend your viewpoints.

-Have the humility to change our viewpoints when someone has made a better point.
+Have the humility to change your viewpoints when someone has made a better point.